abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         We redirect ``std::err`` into the file :file:`cpviz_nqueens4_basic.txt`.

-    We will transcibe the information contained in the file :file:`cpviz_nqueens4_basic.txt` but in a more graphical way.
+    We will transcribe the information contained in the file :file:`cpviz_nqueens4_basic.txt` but in a more graphical way.
 Pay attention to the order in which the variables and the constraints are processed.

     Recall that we are solving the problem of finding all distinct solutions of the n-queens problem with :math:`4` queens.
 Our search strategy is to choose the first variable with a non empty domain with a least two elements (``Solver::CHOOSE_FIRST_UNBOUND``).
-    Once this variable is choosen, we give it the smallest possible value contained in its domain (``Solver::ASSIGN_MIN_VALUE``).
+    Once this variable is chosen, we give it the smallest possible value contained in its domain (``Solver::ASSIGN_MIN_VALUE``).
     We have :math:`4` variables :math:`x_0, x_1, x_2` and :math:`x_3` introduced in that order.
 The :math:`3` constraints
-    are all ``AllDifferent`` contraints introduced in the following order:
+    are all ``AllDifferent`` constraints introduced in the following order:

     ..  math::